Beef barley stew is a hearty one pot meal that often features on the menu in Irish kitchens.

 I love to add an extra bite and depth of flavor with multicolored peppers, mushrooms, green beans, peas and corn.
 Believe me this stew has it all, and is super easy to make in the crock pot or slow cooker.

-Slow Cooker Stew:
+Slow Cooker Beef Barley Stew

 A cheaper cut of beef is perfect for this stew.
 The extra fat in a shoulder of beef or a chuck roast adds flavor to this stew.